rdmarsh/elm/README.md

-  make testlong      Tests that take a long time to complete make testbasic     Test basic flags make testhelp      Test all commands with help flag make testid        Test one command with an id flag             (connects to LM) make testcount     Test 'non-required' commands with count flag (connects to LM) make testtotal     Test 'non-required' commands with total flag (connects to LM) make testfmts      Test one command with all formats            (connects to LM) make testverb      Test the verbose flags                       (connects to LM) make fail          A failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz) make clean         Remove generated files
+  make testlong      Tests that take a long time to complete make testbasic     Test basic flags make testhelp      Test all commands with help flag make testid        Test one command with an id flag              (connects to LM) make testcount     Test 'non-required' commands with count flag  (connects to LM) make testtotal     Test 'non-required' commands with total flag  (connects to LM) make testfmts      Test one command with all formats             (connects to LM) make testhead      Test one command and hide headers             (connects to LM) make testindx      Test one command and show index               (connects to LM) make testheadindx  Test one command, hide headers and show index (connects to LM) make testverb      Test the verbose flags                        (connects to LM) make fail          A failing test make back          TAR and backup (eg ../name_backup/name.YYYY-MM-DD.tar.gz) make clean         Remove generated files